 Hawley is home to the only recreational railbiking adventure in the Poconos.
 Pedal on tracks aboard custom built two or four-person rail bikes.
-The six-mile route along the Lackawaxen River takes approximately two hours.
+The eight-mile route along the Lackawaxen River takes approximately two hours.
 Along the way expect to see plenty of wildlife, scenic views and historical landmarks.
 Several trips are available throughout the day with rides offered every weekend and most weekdays through Labor Day.

 The newest live performance venue in the Lake Region is carved out of the hillside.
 A tiered landscape creates a natural amphitheater.
 Visitors should bring their own blankets, chairs and refreshments to sit amid the trees and rocks.
 Pick up sandwiches and wine at Cocoon Coffeehouse and Bakery and have a picnic at the concert or enjoy a leisurely dinner at The Settlers Inn after the show.
 The covered stage was designed to blend into the environment.
 Friday and Saturday evenings in July and August bring an array of professional entertainers covering a variety of genres.
 Sundays feature local performers as well as children’s programming.